-1.3 Proposed development
+1.4 Proposed development

-- The proposals are for Redevelopment to include demolition of the 1980s office 1.3.1 buildings and erection of a 26-storey building (plus mezzanine and two basement levels), restoration and refurbishment of the listed terrace (nos.
+- The proposals are for Redevelopment to include demolition of the 1980s office 1.4.1 buildings and erection of a 26-storey building (plus mezzanine and two basement levels), restoration and refurbishment of the listed terrace (nos.
 4-16 St Thomas Street), and redevelopment of Keats House (nos.
-24-26 St Thomas Street) with removal, relocation and reinstatement of the historic façade office on a proposed building, to provide floorspace, flexible restaurant/café floorspace and a public rooftop office/retail floorspace, garden, associated public realm and highways improvements, provision for a new access to the Borough High Street entrance to the Underground Station, cycling parking, car parking, service, refuse and plant areas, and all ancillary or associated works. - 1.3.2 The comprehensive redevelopment of the site to include the demolition of the existing 1980s buildings and alterations, sympathetic restoration of listed Georgian terrace buildings along St Thomas Street, and reconstruction of Keats House with retention of existing façade, to provide the following: - Delivery of a highly sustainable 26-storey building (plus mezzanine and two basement levels), providing 44,312 sqm (GIA) of highquality office floorspace (Class E); - Introduction of 340 sqm (GIA) of flexible office/retail floorspace (Class E) at ground floor level of proposed office building, activating the proposed public realm; - Provision of 5,017 sqm (GIA) of affordable workspace (Class E) within the Georgian terrace buildings, Keats House and levels 1 and 2 of the proposed office building, representing 10% of the overall office provision; - Delivery of publicly accessible rooftop garden with high-quality landscaping and a complementary café and restaurant providing 421 sqm (GIA) food/drink floorspace (Class E);.
+24-26 St Thomas Street) with removal, relocation and reinstatement of the historic façade a proposed building, office on to provide floorspace, flexible office/retail restaurant/café floorspace and a public rooftop floorspace, garden, associated public realm and highways improvements, provision for a new access to the Borough High Street entrance to the Underground Station, cycling parking, car parking, service, refuse and plant areas, and all ancillary or associated works. - 1.4.2 The comprehensive redevelopment of the site to include the demolition of the existing 1980s buildings and alterations, sympathetic restoration of listed Georgian terrace buildings along St Thomas Street, and reconstruction of Keats House with retention of existing façade, to provide the following:

-1.4 Report Purpose
+- Delivery of a highly sustainable 26-storey building (plus mezzanine and two basement levels), providing 44,141 sqm (GIA) of highquality office floorspace (Class E); - Introduction of 328 sqm (GIA) of flexible office/retail floorspace (Class E) at ground floor level of proposed office building, activating the proposed public realm; - Provision of 4,908 sqm (GIA) of affordable workspace (Class E) within the Georgian terrace buildings, Keats House and levels 1 and 2 of the proposed office building, representing 10% of the overall office provision; - Delivery of publicly accessible rooftop garden with high-quality landscaping and a complementary café and restaurant providing 421 sqm (GIA) food/drink floorspace (Class E);

-1.4.1 The purpose of this Interim Travel Plan (ITP) is to set out the strategy for maximising the use of public transport, walking and cycling amongst staff and visitors at the site.
+1.5 Report Purpose

-- 1.4.2 As there will be no general car parking provided at the proposed development, the travel patterns have already been influenced towards the use of sustainable transport to the site.
-Therefore, the main objective of this ITP is to ensure that the site's location with excellent access to sustainable transport modes is taken advantage of and the predicted travel patterns to and from the development are achieved and maintained. - 1.4.3 The proposed development is a mixed-use commercial scheme and this ITP is a Workplace Travel Plan covering employees of both the office and retail uses. - 1.4.4 As the proposed development has not yet been constructed, this ITP is an interim document with the full Travel Plan expected to be secured via a planning condition or an obligation within the Section 106 agreement.
-This ITP has been prepared to accompany a full planning application for the site and has been developed as part of the feasibility and design stages.
+- 1.5.1 The purpose of this Interim Travel Plan (ITP) is to set out the strategy for maximising the use of public transport, walking and cycling amongst staff and visitors at the site. - 1.5.2 As there will be no general car parking provided at the proposed development, the travel patterns have already been influenced towards the use of sustainable transport to the site.
+Therefore, the main objective of this ITP is to ensure that the site's location with excellent access to sustainable transport modes is taken advantage of and the predicted travel patterns to and from the development are achieved and maintained. - 1.5.3 The proposed development is a mixed-use commercial scheme and this ITP is a Workplace Travel Plan covering employees of both the office and retail uses. - 1.5.4 As the proposed development has not yet been constructed, this ITP is an interim document with the full Travel Plan expected to be secured via a planning condition or an obligation within the Section 106 agreement.
+This this report has been updated in response to amendments and will supersede previous document issued in April 2021.

-1.5 Report structure
+1.6 Report structure